jasonmelgoza/mavericks/src/pages/projects/basis.md

 ## The Figma Library

-As we started building with Basis, Figma made a breakthrough by introducing the shared library feature.
-This feature allowed effortless updates across multiple designs, adding significant value to the product.
+As we started building with Basis, Figma introduced it's shared library feature, a huge breakthrough at the time.
+This feature made it easy to update multiple designs, improving my efficiency and saving time.

 ## Building a Sandbox